demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * contribute to psychological healing
 * practice storytelling skills
 * develop an organisational culture
-* provoke self-reflection on personal attitudes about controversial topics (e.g. racism, sexism etc)
+* provoke self-reflection on personal attitudes re controversial topics (e.g. racism, sexism etc)
-* play and "dance" with the spoken language
+* "play" and "dance" with the spoken language and audience participation
 * embed quality language patterns for children as they listen and learn
 * ... and more!